FrancisBanville/ms_interpreting_probabilities/README.md

 [@Jordano2016Samplingb].

-Because of the methodological difficulties typically encountered when building deterministic quantitative networks [which are only partially mitigated by models such as Ecopath, @Plaganyi2004Criticala], binary interaction networks, which are easier to sample [@Jordano2016Samplingb] and predict [@Strydom2021Roadmapa], have been more frequently studied and modeled.
-Moreover, most published probabilistic interaction networks and methods describe interactions whose outcome is binary (whether interaction probabilities are regarded as constant or variable, e.g. represented by a Beta distribution), which underlines the need for better guidelines regarding the interpretation and manipulation of these types of networks first.
-For these reasons, our primary focus is interpreting and using interaction probabilities in Bernoulli distributions, in both local networks and metawebs.
+Because of the methodological difficulties typically encountered when building deterministic quantitative networks, binary interaction networks, which are easier to sample [@Jordano2016Samplingb] and predict [@Strydom2021Roadmapa], have been more frequently studied and used.
+Mathematical models such as Ecopath [@Plaganyi2004Criticala] partially mitigate these difficulties, but the number of biological parameters required to make predictions hinders their application in many systems.
+Moreover, most published probabilistic interaction networks [e.g., @Strydom2022Food] and methods [e.g., @Poisot2016Structure] involve probabilistic interactions whose outcome is binary.
+This underlines the need for better guidelines on the interpretation and manipulation of such probabilistic interactions, to ensure the appropriate use of these networks and methods.
+For these reasons, our primary focus is on interpreting interaction probabilities that dictate the presence or absence of interactions, in both local networks and metawebs.

 # Local networks: communities interacting in space and time